algorandfoundation/algokit-cli/docs/features/localnet.md

 ### Podman support

 If you prefer to use [Podman](https://podman.io/) as your container engine, make sure to install and configure `podman` first.
-Then you can set the default container engine to use by executing `algokit localnet config podman`.
+Then you can set the default container engine to use by executing `algokit config container-engine podman`.
 See [Container-based LocalNet](#container-based-localnet) for more details.

 ## Known issues